 Frozen shoulder is another common problem, the reason for which is not fully understood although it does seem to affect more women aged 40-60 and people who have had shoulder surgery or are diabetic.
 The symptoms develop in three phases over many months.
 Increasing pain is the first phase followed by the ‘frozen’ stage where increasing stiffness and loss of mobility.
 During the third phase stiffness and pain decrease.

 Arthritis is a common cause of shoulder pain in middle age.
 It can affect either the acromioclavicular joint at the top of the shoulder or the ball and socket inside the shoulder joint.
 It can result in reduced mobility and pain and can cause impingement of the tendons and bursae as mentioned above.

 As chiropractors, we are able to answer any questions you may have, explain why you have the symptoms and agree on a treatment plan to resolve the problem as quickly as possible.
 In addition, we can advise on how to prevent your shoulder and arm pain from recurring.

 - Gentle adjustments and soft tissue massage therapy for your joints and muscles.

 - Exercises to restore strength and mobility to your arm and shoulder.

 - Postural advice to minimise the impact of repetitive movements at home or at work.

 It is important to seek a diagnosis from your chiropractor as soon as possible.
 Understanding the cause of your problem, getting prompt, correct treatment, and knowing what self-help measures are safe for you to take at home, will speed up your recovery time and ensure the best possible outcome for your shoulder and arm pain.

-If you are experiencing pain in your arms and shoulders, contact us today on (07) 5492 5588 to book your initial consultation with one of our Chiropractic team.
+If you are experiencing pain in your shoulders or arms, contact us today on (07) 5492 5588 to discuss how we can help you.